jayashree282/python-jupyter-template/README.md

 1. Save your completed exercise files with  solution in the `src` folder.
 2. Ensure all cells are executed, and outputs are visible in the notebook.
 3. Push your updated exercise files to the repository.
+# Navigate to your project directory (if not already there)
+cd /path/to/your/repository

+# Stage all modified and new files
+git add .

+# Commit changes with a meaningful message
+git commit -m "Updated exercise files"

+# Push to the remote repository (main branch)
+git push origin main

 ### Goal